-Devil’s Bridge is a fantastic hike.
+Devil’s Bridge is a fantastic hike and one of Sedona’s most popular hikes.
 It starts out fairly level and then gives your legs a workout on the rocky stairs.
-One of my favorite hikes in the Sedona area.

 How to Get to Sedona’s Devil’s Bridge Trailhead